Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 By default, the installer installs the package as a subdirectory within the current directory.
 Alternatively, you can specify an installation path.
 Run the downloaded PetaLinux installer.

-***Note*:** Ensure that the PetaLinux installation path is kept short.
+**Note:** Ensure that the PetaLinux installation path is kept short.
 The PetaLinux build will fail if the path exceeds 255 characters.

 `bash ./petalinux-v2020.2-final-installer.run`

 PetaLinux is installed in the petalinux-v2020.2-final directory, directly underneath the working directory of this command.
 If the installer is placed in the home directory /home/user, PetaLinux is installed in /home/user/petalinux-v2020.2-final.

-Refer to <a href="./docs/6-linux-booting-debug.md">Linux Booting and Debug in the Vitis Software Platform</a> for additional information about the PetaLinux environment setup, project creation, and project usage examples.
+Refer to [Linux Booting and Debug in the Vitis Software Platform](./7-linux-booting-debug.md) for additional information about the PetaLinux environment setup, project creation, and project usage examples.
 A detailed guide on PetaLinux Installation and usage can be found in the *PetaLinux Tools Documentation: Reference Guide* ([UG1144](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2%3Bd%3Dug1144-petalinux-tools-reference-guide.pdf)).

 #### Software Licensing